About Depth EnquiryDepth EnquiryTM is a powerful therapeutic approach to resolving trauma and underlying shame.

 EMDR unlocks these fixed, dysfunctional and traumatic memories, and enables them to be released into long-term memory, where they have less impact on the client’s well-being.
 The client’s reactions to potentially traumatising stimuli in the environment become markedly less severe.

-Two Useful Terms: The Apparently Normal Part (ANP) and the Emotional Part (EP)
+Two Useful Terms: The ANP and the EP

 Current thinking is that a traumatic event splits the healthy personality into (at least) two parts.

-The first is the Apparently Normal Part (ANP) that continues to adapt to the demands of daily living and is motivated to appear normal, in order to remain connected to others and to the world.
+- The Apparently Normal Part (ANP) continues to adapt to the demands of daily living and is motivated to appear normal, in order to remain connected to others and to the world.

-The second is the Emotional Part (EP) that holds the trauma and continues to relive it.
+- The Emotional Part (EP) holds the trauma and continues to relive it.
 When the experiences of the EP enter into the awareness of the ANP the person experiences symptoms of trauma.

 The ANP does not want the EP’s experience.
 To maintain stability, the ANP resists and avoids the EP’s experience.
 The EP appears to push for expression.
 The person suffers flashbacks from the EP, and negative thoughts (“I must be crazy”, “I’m unworthy”) from the ANP.
 The process continues whenever there are reminders of the original trauma.